 Record Annapurna Summits

 With the teams stuck in place, the logistical team sent an urgent request out for more ropes.
-A helicopter was called in to deliver the lines on Friday, allowing the group to get moving again.
+A helicopter rescue was called in to deliver the lines on Friday, allowing the group to get moving again.
 With the much needed supplies in hand, the rope fixing team was able to finish their work, paving the way for others to follow.
 The route wouldn’t be easy however, as a storm dumped 40 cm (16 inches) of fresh snow, which ultimately slowed things down but didn’t prevent a slew of summits.

 To put things into perspective, Alan Arnette tells us that Annapurna has only been summited 298 times previously—a number that went up substantially, while also lowering the death rate at the same time.
 Friday’s summits also saw the most female climbers top out in the same year as well, with 18 women completing the ascent.